DigitalMomentum/MetaMomentum/readme.md

 ##### V1.1:
  - Added support for fallback images.
  - Added **og:title** tag (defaulting to website) to the RenderMetaTags.cshtml partial.

+## Pre-Release Versions

+If you can't wait for a feature to be released, you can install the latest pre-release version via my MyGet feed.
+These versions are quickly tested, but may at time cause

 ## Contributing